techgrounds/techgrounds-timhubcloud/Final_ProjectV2/documentation/time_logs/week_02.md

 ---

-# Log August 29, 2023
+# Log August 30, 2023

 ## Daily report
 Made some final tweaks to the code and documentation.
+Worked some more on python skills.

 ## Obstacles
+No obstacles.

 ## Solutions
+No solutions needed.

 ## Learnings
+Python programming

+---

+# Log August 31, 2023

+## Daily report
+Created the presentation for fridaya and worked some more on python skills.

+## Obstacles
+No obstacles.

+## Solutions
+No solutions needed.

+## Learnings
+Presenting, Python programming.

+---

+# Log September 1, 2023

+## Daily report
+Did the presentation, product owner was pleased.
+Found out a few things I could improve respect to the NSGs which I implemented.
+Afterwards continued with python course.

+## Obstacles
+No obstacles.

+## Solutions
+No solutions needed.

+## Learnings
+Fixes for the mvp, Python programming.